nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 <div align="center">
 <img src="/Images/delay_formula.png">
 </div>
 And be careful while you calculate that Tphl and Tplh is different because the structure of NMOS and PMOS is different as well if you following this report.
+So let start to calculate Tphl and Tplh.